dissorial/Reprex/README.md

 # Reprex

-Reprex is a online database of exercise built with JavaScript, React, RapidAPI, and TailwindCSS.
+Reprex is a online database of exercise built with TypeScript, React, RapidAPI, and TailwindCSS.
 The project allows users to search for and filter exercises by target muscle, available equipment and body part.

 The project makes use of [ExerciseDB API](https://rapidapi.com/justin-WFnsXH_t6/api/exercisedb) to access the fetch exercise data.